 Diane Hendricks, the co-founder and chairperson of ABC Supply, grew up on a dairy farm in Wisconsin with her eight sisters.
 In 1982, she and her husband Ken co-founded ABC, one of America’s largest wholesale distributors of roofing, siding and windows.

 She has run it since his death in 2007 and led it through two major acquisitions.
-ABC Supply now has 780 locations and brings in over $10 billion in sales, Forbes reported.
+ABC Supply now has close to 800 locations and earned nearly $15 billion in revenues in 2021, Forbes reported.

 Shahid Khan came to the U.S. from Pakistan at age 16 with only $500 to his name.
 He attended the University of Illinois Urbana-Champaign and supported himself by working nights as a dishwasher.
-With a background in engineering, Khan made his fortune thanks to his design for a one-piece truck bumper.
-His Flex-N-Gate auto parts supplier now has 64 plants worldwide and 24,000 employees, Forbes reported.
+With a background in engineering, Khan can credit his fortune to his design for a one-piece truck bumper.
+His Flex-N-Gate auto parts supplier now has 69 plants worldwide and 26,000-plus employees, Forbes reported.